50 Bareboat Charter Tips, for 2024

-- Always have a switchblade (knife with a folding blade) in our pocket.
+47. Always have a switchblade (knife with a folding blade) in your pocket.

-- Always have a thin rope in our pocket or paracord bracelet around our wrist, about 3m long.
+48. Always have a thin rope in your pocket or paracord bracelet around your wrist, about 3m long.

 As long as it not needed, it can train the crew on naval knots.

 49. Make sure to give your holidays a fun twist, by: